Skip to main content

 4. Write engaging essays

-Stanford’s application requires four essays—the personal essay found in either the Coalition Application or the Common Application and three short-answer questions in the Stanford Supplement:
+Stanford’s application requires four essays—the personal essay found in the Common Application and three short-answer questions in the Stanford Supplement:

 • The Stanford community is deeply curious and driven to learn in and out of the classroom.
 Reflect on an idea or experience that makes you genuinely excited about learning.